Invoice Factoring Costs: The Essential Guide

 What is Invoice Factoring?

 Invoice factoring gives small businesses early access to working capital from unpaid invoices.
-When a business uses invoice factoring, it partners with a factoring company, or Factor.
+When a business uses invoice factoring, it partners with a factoring company, also known as a factor.

 Once approved, a business sells or factors its invoices in exchange for an immediate cash advance.
 The Factor purchases the invoices at a discount rate.
 It then issues a cash advance based on a fixed percentage of the invoice value, called the advance rate.